gsi-maury/ParseLog/README.md

 # ParseLog

-ParseLog is a JAVA library for read and filter a log file with a specific format.
+ParseLog is a JAVA library for reading and filtering a log file with a specific format.

 #### Log File Format
-Every line of the file follow the next structure:
+Every line of the file follows the next structure:
 1. Each line starts with F or D.
 2. If F, this is a "format" line and two formats can be provided (1 or 2).
 3. If D, this is a "data" line whose format is defined by the closest above format line.